 One of the recent controversies related to recovery from addiction involves the question of whether addiction recovery is ever fully completed.
-The stage models of recovery summarized earlier collectively portray four broad stages of recovery: 1) recovery priming (experiences that open a doorway of entry into recovery), 2) recovery initiation (discovering a workable strategy of problem stabilization), 3) recovery maintenance (achieving recovery stability and sustaining and refining broader strategies of problem resolution with a continued focus on the recovery process), and 4) recovery termination (achievement of global health with diminished preoccupation with recovery).
+The stage models of recovery summarized earlier collectively portray four broad stages of recovery: 1) recovery priming (experiences that open a doorway of entry into recovery), 2) recovery initiation (discovering a workable strategy of stabilization), problem 3) recovery maintenance (achieving recovery stability sustaining and refining broader strategies of problem resolution with a continued focus on the recovery process), and 4) recovery termination (achievement of global health with diminished preoccupation with recovery).
 This last stage, referred to as Stage II Recovery ("rebuilding the life that was saved in Stage I") (Larsen, 1985, p.
-15), transcends the early concern with the addictive behavior and focuses on a reconstruction of personal character, identity, beliefs and interpersonal relationships.
-This stage is also referred to as completed recovery or the real thirteenth step4-an "advanced state" of recovery marked by global health and a heightened capacity for intimacy, serenity, self-acceptance and public service (Picucci, 2002; Tessina, 1991).
+15), transcends the early concern with the addictive behavior and focuses on a reconstruction of personal character. beliefs. and interpersonal identity, relationships.
+This stage is also referred to as completed recovery or the real thirteenth step4 - an "advanced state" of recovery marked by global health and a heightened capacity for intimacy, serenity, acceptance, and public service (Picucci, 2002; Tessina, 1991).